 How often do you socialize with family, friends, and loved ones face to face?
 Like most people, I find myself communicating more and more via text message and Facebook than any other method of social interaction.
-My phone calls and email correspondence with friends and family has decreased over the past few years, and I see them less and less.
+My phone calls and email correspondence with friends and family have decreased over the past few years, and I see them less and less.
 Would you say the same about your social network?

 In his 1971 book, Future Shock, Alvin Toffler warned of the detrimental impact on the psychological state of individuals and entire societies based on "too much change in too short a period of time."
 I think most of us are in a state of Future Shock.

 Clearly, we have not evolved the capabilities to have the majority of our social networking occur through digital technologies.
 How could our minds and bodies possibly adapt at a neurobiological level to all of the technological changes that have occurred in the past two decades?

 Remember: Text messaging, email, and the internet were first commercialized for use in 1995.
 Facebook was founded in 2004.
 The iPhone was introduced in 2007.
 All of these inventions forever changed the way we socialize and have reduced face-to-face social contact.